-- 11.7.
+- CPIA represents the Consumer Price Index all items index figure for the month before the proposed revision is to be made; and - CPIB represents the Consumer Price Index all items index figure for the month before the effective date of this Charter. - 11.6.
+The Board shall design the scheme so that fees become due and payable irrespective of the success of an application or the outcome of a cyclical review, and for their consequent enforceability as a matter of private contract law. - 11.7.
 In the event that the Board considers that its income (from whatever source received) is likely to be insufficient to meet its expenditure relating to (a) legal or other expenses arising from litigation or threatened litigation, (b) ad hoc reviews or (c) wholly unforeseen events, it shall have the right to request further reasonable sums from the Exchequer.
-In response to such a request, the Exchequer shall grant such sums to the Recognition Panel as it considers necessary to ensure that the Purpose of the Recognition Panel is not frustrated by a lack of funding. - 11.8.
+In response to such a request, the Exchequer shall grant such sums to the Recognition Panel as the Exchequer considers necessary to ensure that the Purpose of the Recognition Panel is not frustrated by a lack of funding. - 11.8.
 References to the Exchequer in this Article mean the Exchequer acting through the Lord Chancellor, and with the consent of the Lords Commissioners of Our Treasury. - 11.9.
 Each Member shall exercise fiduciary duties in relation to the use and management of all monies received by the Recognition Panel.
 The Chair shall appoint one Member to take specific responsibility for reporting to the Board on the management of the finances of the Recognition Panel.

 - 11.10.
-Where, as a result of any amendment approved in accordance with Article 9.3, the costs of the Recognition Panel contain amounts relating solely to the exercise of its functions in relation to Scotland: - a) Scottish Ministers shall make provision for the funding of such costs, where they are not otherwise recoverable from fees payable under this Article; and - b) Article 12 shall apply as if references to the "Comptroller and Auditor General" mean the Auditor General for Scotland so far as the accounts for such costs are concerned.
+Where, as a result of any amendment approved in accordance with Articles 9.3 or 10, the costs of the Recognition Panel contain amounts relating solely to the exercise of its functions in relation to Scotland: - a) Scottish Ministers shall make provision for the funding of such costs, where they are not otherwise recoverable from fees payable under this Article; and - b) Article 12 shall apply as if references to the "Comptroller and Auditor General" mean the Auditor General for Scotland so far as the accounts for such costs are concerned, and references to "Parliament" mean the Scotlish Parliament.